CultivateWP/Integrate-Flodesk-WPForms/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Increase the limit for the number of segments retrieved by the API query.

 = 1.1.1 =
 * Only create an array for custom fields if there is at least one custom field.